-- Decorations are not to be hung so as to obstruct exit lights, sprinkler pipes or heads, smoke detectors, fire alarm pull stations, portable fire extinguishers or cabinets, or other safety apparatuses.
+- Decorations are not to be hung so as to obstruct exit lights, sprinkler pipes or heads, smoke detectors, fire alarm pull stations, portable fire extinguishers or cabinets, or other safety apparatus.

-- Only artificial trees/wreaths that are flame retardant are allowed in residence halls.
-No other greenery is acceptable.
-For these, documentation should be available to prove their flame resistance.
+- Only artificial trees/wreaths which are flame retardant are allowed in halls.
+No other cut greenery is acceptable.
+For artificial trees/wreaths, documentation should be available to prove their flame resistance.

-- Keep in mind that no holes may be made in the walls in order to hang materials.
+- Keep in mind that no one should put holes in the walls to hang materials.
 There are a number of products that can be used which are removable without damage to the wall or wall surface.

-- Wall tapestries are able to be hung in a student room as long as each tapestry is no larger than 4 feet x 6 feet, and only one tapestry may be hung per wall.
-Tapestries are not permitted to be strung across a doorway and may not be attached to the ceiling.
+- Wall tapestries are able to be hung in a student room as long as it is no larger than 4 feet x 6 feet, and only one per wall may be hung in the student room.
+Tapestries, curtains, etc are not permitted to be strung across a doorway.

-- Absolutely nothing may be attached to ceilings, may cover smoke detectors and/or sprinkler heads.
+- Absolutely nothing may be attached to ceilings, covering the smoke detectors and/or sprinkler heads.